jpurma/d3-ellipse-force/README.md

 In d3 v.4, force calculations are divided into components, where one component can be force to push nodes away from each other (`manyBodies`), another to make sure that they don't overlap (`collision`) and one to make links pull nodes together (`links`).
 Like many older force layout algorithms, `ellipseForce` treats pushing apart and avoiding overlaps as same task, thus replacing both `manyBodies` and `collision`.
 You can still use other d3-force components with it.

+EllipseForce uses simulation's *alpha*, and will relax the tension in time like other forces.

 A price we have to pay for better layout for labels is performance.
 EllipseForce doesn't use quadtrees, and as such doesn't scale for hundreds of nodes.
 It is developed in a hurry and I don't have the time or capacity to think if quadtrees would work at all and how should they be used with elliptic nodes.

 ## Installing